Quantum dynamics in symmetry-breaking states of correlated electrons: Antiferromagnetic phase: Introduction

 The first attempts to include quantum dynamics beyond the Stoner model of metallic magnetism were made with the renormalized random-phase approximation \cite{Suhl:1967aa,Levine:1968aa,Hamann:1969aa}.
 This approximation includes dynamical spin fluctuations but fails to describe the Curie-Weiss susceptibility of transition metals.
 Moriya, with collaborators, developed a self-consistent renormalized theory that provides a qualitatively correct description of itinerant magnetism consistent with experimental observations of weak ferromagnets \cite{Moriya:1973aa,Moriya:1973ab,Hasegawa:1974aa,Moriya:1985aa}.
 The next level of dynamical approximations was provided by the dynamical mean-field theory (DMFT) \cite{Georges:1996aa,Kotliar:2001aa,Lichtenstein:2001aa}.
 Further on, it was demonstrated that renormalized vertex functions with a two-particle self-consistency must be used to reach a more accurate description of strongly correlated electron systems \cite{Bickers:1989ab,Janis:1999aa,Janis:2007aa,Hirschmeier:2015aa,Rohringer:2018aa,Janis:2020ab,Re:2021aa,Witt:2021aa,Klett:2022aa}.

 All the approaches to implementing quantum dynamics into the many-body response functions have been developed in the high-temperature paramagnetic phase.
-Extensions of the dynamical approximations with a frequency-dependent self-energy into the symmetry-breaking phases encounter inherent problems.
-The broken symmetry generates new contributions to the thermodynamic potential, vanishing in the disordered phase \cite{Mattuck:1968aa,Haussmann:1999aa,Janis:2001ab,Janis:2014ab}.
-Some anomalous propagators do not generally vanish at the critical point of the corresponding response function of the high-temperature symmetric phase.
-The mismatch of the critical points from the response function and the vanishing of the order parameter has been extensively discussed in the search for a consistent dynamical extension of the mean-field theory of superconductivity when studying the BCS-BEC crossover \cite{Haussmann:1993aa,Micnas:1995aa,Pedersen:1997aa,Keller:1999aa,Chen:2005aa,Lipavsky:2008aa,Levin:2010aa,Kita:2011aa,Sopik:2011aa,He:2016aa,Chen:2024aa}.
+Extensions of the dynamical approximations with a frequency-dependent self-energy, determined from the Schwinger-Dyson equation containing a singular vertex, encounter inherent problems in the symmetry-breaking phases.
+The broken symmetry generates new anomalous contributions to the thermodynamic potential, vanishing in the disordered phase \cite{Mattuck:1968aa,Haussmann:1999aa,Janis:2001ab,Janis:2014ab}.
+Some of the anomalous propagators do not generally vanish at the critical point corresponding to the pole of the two-particle response function of the high-temperature symmetric phase.
+The mismatch of the critical points from the dynamical vertex of the Schwinger-Dyson equation and the vanishing of the order parameter has been extensively discussed in the search for a consistent dynamical extension of the mean-field theory of superconductivity when studying the BCS-BEC crossover \cite{Haussmann:1993aa,Micnas:1995aa,Pedersen:1997aa,Keller:1999aa,Chen:2005aa,Lipavsky:2008aa,Levin:2010aa,Kita:2011aa,Sopik:2011aa,He:2016aa,Chen:2024aa}.
 The existence of two different critical points was suggested to indicate the existence of a first-order transition of the self-consistent T-matrix approximation even though the transition should be continuous \cite{Pieri:2004aa,Haussmann:2007aa,Fukushima:2007aa}.